miraj12/wiwchallenge/README.md

 The program will output the result to the user_visits.csv file.
 The result will have a row for each user_id in the data set, and column for each unique page path.
 The values will be the length of time spend by each user on that path.

+For larger dataset, it is better to use a database to aggregate and get final results, because the data might not fit in the memory.

 ### Another approach:
 If using external library such pandas is not possible, then the alternative approach is to read each file line by line and